JTM152769/java_book/README.md

 **_Console Output_**

-_Employee Name: Ranga, Email: in28minutes@gmail.com, Phone Number: 123-456-7890, Title: Programmer Analyst, Employer: In28Minutes, Employee Grade: A, Salary: 50000.0000_
+_Employee Name: Ranga, Email: amitsa@gmail.com, Phone Number: 123-456-7890, Title: Programmer Analyst, Employer: amitsa, Employee Grade: A, Salary: 50000.0000_

 The ```super``` keyword allows an sub-class to access the attributes present in the super-class.
 Hence, we were able to invoke the getter methods of the ```Person``` object within the ```Employee``` object, like this within ```Employee.toString()```
 	* ```super.getName()```